Why Is My Furnace Not Working in My RV?

 9. The RV begins to warm up, then the thermostat will reach its pre-configured temperature.

-10. Once the correct temperature is reached, power is removed, the burner will shut down.
+10. Once the correct temperature is reached, the power is removed, and the burner will shut down.

 11. The fan will continue to run in order to cool the furnace safely until the time delay switch opens.